 2. Use non processed Bacon if you can find it.

-Get a hold of some local cider for this recipe if you can.
-Make sure it’s safely made.
+We use Make sure it’s safely made.
 If you have any qualms, just pour it into a pot and bring it up to 180 degrees F.

 That will pasteurize the cider so it’s safe from any stray pathogens.
 The flavor of good local cider made fresh is AMAZING!
 Set a gallon on your stove on warm with a few spices and cinnamon sticks.
 Your house will smell heavenly and what great party drink!